clemonsa/msTBI-R-Shiny/README.md

 - Adding year 1 model page/tab
 - Adding acute seizureless model page/tab
 - Look into other plotting packages to allow for more effiecient, reactive plotting if possible (plotly object seems slow to render)
-	- Willing to sacrifice the hover-over text "reactivity/interactivity"
+	- Willing to sacrifice the hover-over text "reactivity/interactivity" in favor of the quick performance.
+A basic ggplot may be preferable
+- Add "instructions" to the information page of how to use the app
 - Make plotly hoverover text include additional information, namely percentiles
 - Include more explicit definitions for all abbreviations and variables, including information relevant to data source/collection of information
 	-   e.g. "acute seizures=electroencephalographic or symptomatic evidence of a seizure during acute care hospitalization", "neurodegenerative disease may be derived from ICD diagnosis codes or taken from medical records or patient reported history", etc.